ericrqs/shell-L1-standard/{{cookiecutter.project_slug}}/README.md

 - {{cookiecutter.driver_name.replace(' ', '') }}.exe (If the EXE was downloaded directly from the web, be sure to right click the EXE, open Properties, and *UNBLOCK* the file)
 - {{cookiecutter.project_slug}}_runtime_configuration.json

-To customize the port, prompt, and other driver-specific settings, edit:
+To customize the port, prompts, and other driver-specific settings, edit:
 - {{cookiecutter.project_slug}}_runtime_configuration.json

 Import {{cookiecutter.project_slug}}_datamodel.xml into Resource Manager